September 17, 2020- Nursing Home Visitor Testing

 Finger Lakes Community Health:

 - Finger Lakes Community Health is now offering asymptomatic COVID-19 testing weekly.The test for asymptomatic individuals is $60 and is reimbursed if insurance covers its.
 Also, there is a program to help cover cost if people can’t afford the $60.
-People who wish to be tested must register in advance at Click here to registerWHO: People who DO NOT have any symptoms can be tested at this event.
+People who wish to be tested must Register for COVID-19 TestingWHO: People who DO NOT have any symptoms can be tested at this event.
 If you DO have symptoms or have been exposed to the virus, please call our health centers at (315) 781-8448 for further instructions.
 Please note: these tests do not fulfill the pre-op requirement if you’re undergoing a surgical procedure.
 Please contact your surgeon or provider for more information.WHAT: These drive-through COVID tests are available at four of our health centers.
 You will remain in your car during the testing.WHEN: Every Thursday from 9 AM to 10 AM at Penn Yan Community Health, Ovid Community Health, and Newark Community Health OR every Thursday from 1 to 2 PM at Geneva Community Health.

 - Phone: 1-585-396-0222

 - Phone: 1-585-554-4400

 - Drive-through testing is now available by appointment only on the MCC Brighton Campus.
 Call 1-888-364-3065 or register online.
 Testing is free to all eligible New Yorkers.
 Learn more about COVID-19 Testing

 - Looking for a COVID-19 Testing Site near you?